HD-PPT: Hierarchical Decoding of Content- and Prompt-Preference Tokens for Instruction-based TTS: EXPERIMENTS

 We evaluated our hierarchical decoding strategy against two alternatives: 1) \textbf{Parallel}: predicting all three token types (content, prompt, speech) simultaneously from the LLM's hidden state.
 2) \textbf{Single-step}: directly predicting the final speech tokens, bypassing the intermediate preference tokens.
 Results in Table~\ref{tab:ablation_decoding} show that our hierarchical approach outperforms both.
 The suboptimal results of the parallel approach demonstrated that an explicit conditional dependency is needed for effective output structuring.
 The weaker performance of the single-step model further affirmed the need for structured intermediate representations.
-These findings confirmed that the sequential, layer-by-layer process of our hierarchical strategy was crucial for its success, enabling precise control via the preference extraction process.
-Importantly, this structured approach only added a 34\% inference latency overhead to the LLM component compared to the single-step baseline.
+This validates that sequential, layer-by-layer decoding is essential for precise control.
+Regarding latency on an NVIDIA 4090, the Real-Time Factor (RTF) increased from 0.711 (single-step) to 0.952 (ours).
+We consider this moderate cost acceptable given the significant gains in control precision.